Uruguay Safety Guide

 Medium Risk

-Keep your bag on the side that faces the wall, not the wheels.
-Phones stay in a pocket—never in your palm—while you walk.
-Skip the flashy chain; in cities, expensive-looking jewelry is a billboard.
+Prevention: Keep your bag on the side that faces the wall, not the wheels.
+Phones stay in a pocket, never in your palm, while you walk.
+Skip the flashy chain.
+In cities, expensive-looking jewelry is a billboard.
 Face the traffic.
 You'll spot the motorcycle before it spots you.

 Residential Break-Ins and Vehicle Theft